 Corticosteroids relieve symptoms by suppressing allergy-related inflammation.

 Corticosteroid sprays prevent and relieve stuffiness, sneezing and runny nose.
-Side effects can include an unpleasant smell or taste, nasal irritation, and nosebleeds.
+Side effects can include an unpleasant taste, nasal irritation and nosebleeds.
 Examples include:

 - Budesonide (Rhinocort)

 - Fluticasone furoate (Flonase Sensimist)